-- \ Last day to drop a 3 week, Term F class without 'F' entered on transcript is one business day after the second class meeting. - \ Last day to drop a 4 week, Term F class without 'F' entered on transcript is three business days after the second class meeting.
+- Last day to drop a 3 week, Term F class without 'F' entered on transcript is one business day after the second class meeting. - Last day to drop a 4 week, Term F class without 'F' entered on transcript is three business days after the second class meeting.

-FALL 2007 TERM A DEADLINES
+FALL 2008 TERM A DEADLINES

-Last day to be admitted for Fall Term A ALL admissions materials must be on file
+Last day to be admitted for Fall Term A

-• Deadline for Financial Aid application (Term A) All paperwork must be filed
+Deadline for Financial Aid application (Term A) All paperwork must be filed

-Term A EdgeReg deadline ~ manual registration after this date
+Term F EdgeReg deadline ~ manual registration after this date